ThinkDataEd/curriculum/docs/updates.md

  - Lesson 18: the LMR was modified for clarity.
 We also added instructions for the k-means clustering app.
  - The End of Unit Project is student choice around a community issue
  - Unit 4 Assessments have been updated (access through the Documents tool on Portal) - link to lungs data and solutions.
+ - Lab 4D lab solutions, MSE for 2nd variable changed to use y-variable, ```critics_rating```, in residual calculation/code